 In our case, we cleaned and wiped down the surface a second time after sanding to ensure that there is no residue left when we are ready to apply our paint.

-Step 2 – Applying Colorantic chalk based Paint
+Step 2 – Applying Colorantic Chalk Based Paint

 I started by applying a coat of the colour Sweet Truffle on the top surface of the furniture with a round brush.
 The paint covers well and using a round or oval paintbrush helps with the coverage of large surfaces by retaining more paint in the brush during application.
-I tested several companies of chalk based paint and that of Colorantic is, by far, the one which offers the best coverage and a very short drying time (20 minutes is enough).
+I tested several companies of chalk based paint and that of Colorantic is, by far, the one that offers the best coverage and a very short drying time (20 minutes is enough).

 I continued with the colour Roasted Marshmallow on the rest of the furniture, still using the spray bottle to thin the paint.
 The paint by Colorantic is of such good quality that only two coats are required for full coverage.
 (Keep in mind that paint in the white hues will typically always require minimum 3 coats or more if applied to a dark surface)

-Step 3 – Finishing the dresser
+Step 3 – Finishing Dresser

 Once both coats are completely dry, I sanded the surface lightly to give it a smooth finish.
 I sanded all over but focused more on the corners to give my furniture an older antique look.